2 \pi-grafting and complex projective structures, I

-We review the characterization of $\mP_\rho$ when $\rho\cn \po(S) \to \psl$ is a discrete and faithful representation onto $\pslr$ (\ul{fuchsian representation}).
-Accordingly [4]$\Im (\rho) =: \Gm$ is called a \ul{fuchsian group}.
-Then quotienting out the domain of discontinuity is a union of two disjoint round disks in $\rs$.
-Then, by quotienting out the domain by $\Gm$, we obtain two projective structures on $S$ with the fuchsian holonomy $\rho$, which have opposite orientations.
+\Label{qf} We recall the characterization of $\PP_\rho$ when $\rho\cn \po(S) \to \psl$ is a discrete and faithful representation into $\pslr$, called a {\it fuchsian (holonomy) representation}.
+Then $\Im (\rho) =: \Gm$ is called a {\it fuchsian group}, and its domain of discontinuity is a union of two disjoint round disks in $\rs$.
+Then, by quotienting out the domain by $\Gm$, we obtain two distinct projective structures with fuchsian holonomy $\rho$ ({\it uniformizable projective structures}), which have different orientations.
 Let $C_0$ denote the one of our fixed orientation.
 Then $C_0$ is isomorphic to the hyperbolic surface $\h^2/\Im(\rho)$ as projective surfaces and every essential loop on $C_0$ is admissible.

-\begin{theorem}[Goldman \cite{Goldman-87}; also \cite{Kapovich-88}] For every $C \in \mP_\rho$, $C$ can be obtained by grafting $C_0$ along a multiloop $M$ on $C$. \end{theorem} Then we can naturally regard the multiloop $M$ as a measure lamination by assigning wight $2\pi$ to each loop of $M$.